FACULTY FELLOW APPLICATIONS FOR SUMMER & FALL 2020 ARE DUE BY APRIL 30, 2020.

 The Faculty Fellows Program is a faculty designation that provides recognition of and a pathway for faculty leadership at the college through various peer-to-peer professional development programs.
-Currently, Faculty Fellows can earn credentials through the Faculty Innovation Center, the WAC/WID Program, or through Service Learning.
+Currently, Faculty Fellows can earn credentials through the Faculty Innovation Center, the WAC/WID Program, the Sevice-Learning Professional Development Program, and now through the LENS Faculty Professional Development Program (launching in fall 2020).
 Once credentialed, faculty are eligible to work as peer mentors.
 Faculty earning program credentials will also earn professional development credit for the purposes of continuing education, tenure, and promotion.
 Faculty Fellows are further eligible to earn a stipend or course release when they work as a peer mentor in the Faculty Fellows Program.
+All faculty interested in applying to serve as a Faculty Fellow must first get their application approved by their department chair before submitting.

 Faculty Fellow in WAC/WID